-I have been thinking of a good combination of cameras to take to the trip.
+I have been thinking of a good combination of cameras to take on the trip.
 I have all Nikon gear but I was not convinced by the quality of the Nikon D800E compared to the Pentax so I have decided to take the Pentax and to buy the Fuji XT-1 to shoot during the day.
 The Fuji XT-1 is small and light and I think it complements the Pentax perfectly.
 The camera is great to photograph people and travel shots.
 It is not intrusive and for people portraits and other travel shots I like to walk with the camera around my neck all the time.
 I can’t do this with the Pentax.
 So I will use the Pentax during sunrise and sunset and the rest of the time it will be in the car or in the hotel.

 The XT-1 will be my video camera too.

 • Fujifilm 18-55mm lens f/2.8-4 R LM OIS

 • Fujifilm 10-24mm f/4 lens – not shown in the photograph but is coming with me

 • Markins L-Bracket Camera L-Plate (PF-T1 + LF-T1) for Fujifilm X-T1

 • Fuji XT-1 flash (comes with the camera)

 • Gitzo GT1542T Series 1 6X Carbon Fiber Tripod